top of page

 We had been waiting on the runway for almost an hour.
 Carrie Anne was restless to say the least, and I had about reached my limits of controlled patience traveling alone with my two-year-old.
 But I kept her quiet with promises of her grandparents’ lake home in just a few more hours.

-The air traffic controllers across the nation had been threatening to strike for several days, and I was hoping it wouldn’t happen within the next few minutes.
-Even so, they were making their point with an ongoing slow down getting planes in the air at Chicago’s O’Hare Airport.
-Our captain, who had been keeping us up to date on our departure progress, announced one last comment on the intercom as we were finally cleared for takeoff:
+The air traffic controllers across the nation had been threatening to strike for several days.
+I was hoping it wouldn’t happen within the next few minutes.
+Even so, they were making their point at Chicago’s O’Hare Airport, relentlessly holding up planes lined up waiting to taxi to the runways.
+Our captain had been keeping us up to date on our departure progress.
+He gave one last comment on the intercom as we were finally cleared for takeoff:

 “Well, we’ve got the go ahead from the control tower.
 Sorry about this long delay, folks.
 I really don’t have much confidence in these guys anyway.”